Home » Trending Now 🔥 » Trade vs. Thinker: The Cost of Valuing Black Bodies Over Black Minds

 My Dad put it succinctly when he often said:

-“The White man was never afraid of the Black man’s physical strength.
-He was aware that it would only take him something as simple as a hiss to send the Black man killing off his kin.
-What sent burning chills down the White man’s spine, however, is the realisation that there is something in the Black man’s head.”
+“The white man was never truly afraid of the Black man’s physical strength.
+He knew that, with something as small as a whisper, he could turn the Black man against his own kin.
+What sent a deeper chill through him was the realisation that there was something in the Black man’s mind.”

 Erasure of Black Minds: A Calculated Strategy

-At auction blocks during slavery, Black men were explicitly valued and sold for their bodies and physical strength.
+At slavery auction blocks, slave traders paraded Black men and intending buyers valued and priced them based on their bodies and physical strength.
 Enslavers rewarded signs of endurance, toughness, and rugged masculinity—traits that translated to more profit on the plantations.
-Any display of cognitive ability or intellect was dismissed—or treated as dangerous.
+They dismissed cognitive ability, emotional depth and intellect in enslaved me—sometimes treating them as dangerous or criminal.

 The suppression and dismissal of Black intellect was not an accidental byproduct of slavery; it was the foundational pillar of the system itself.
 An educated enslaved person is a threat to the entire system.

 When enslaved Black men consistently saw their value tied to their bodies and physical strength, they began to see intellect as something that had no value and would only bring trouble.
 To make matters worse, anti-literacy laws made it criminal to pursue learning.
 This environment created conditions that promoted deeper internalisation of the myth of Black inferiority, giving enslavers even more power to maintain control.
-In this way, white supremacists built a system that erased intellect as a valid source of respect, authority, or status for Black men (Jorati & Jorati, 2025)4.
+In this way, White supremacists built a system that erased intellect as a valid source of respect, authority, or status for Black men (Jorati, 2025)4.

 The echoes of this system are still visible today.